epw/consensus/Consensus Book.md

 ## Consensus Shift

 With certain advanced moves, a Mage can attempt to shift the Consensus and change a fundamental truth about what the general populace believes to be possible.
-These status tracks are detailed in the Advanced Moves section of the Improvement chapter (see page XX), and they race against the Consensus Forces status track, which is controlled by one of the other major Forces in the world.
+These status tracks are detailed in the {{linkAdvanced Moves}} section of the Improvement chapter, and they race against the Consensus Forces status track, which is controlled by one of the other major Forces in the world.
 Whichever one hits Code N first can set the tone for the shift in reality that is to come.

 \newpage